 There are really only 3 type of presses.
 You should be aware of each does before you can decide on what is the best reloading press.
 What reloading presses do is to put all the 4 items that make a bullet together.
 The four parts of a bullet are the bullet itself, the powder, the primer, and the brass that holds them all together.
 Single stage and turret presses handle the steps one at a time whereas a progressive press handles the all stages at the same time, like a Model T factory.

 If you’re pressed for time, here’s our recommendation for the best reloading kits (and you would want a kit when starting out) in each category.
-All enjoy very high reloading press reviews (above 4 out of 5 ratings on Amazon).
+All enjoy very high reviews.
 In each section below, we’ll first talk about the press then give a detailed explanation of what that kind of press does—i.e., single stage press, turret press, the best progressive reloading press, etc. (Reloading shotgun shells is a whole another matter; check out our reloading .410s here and 12/20-gauge shells here.)

 The Best Single Stage Reloading Press

 The bad news is the rate of rounds completed per hour and the die switching setups are slowest for single stage presses.
-Experienced reloaders who can crank out 100 handgun roads a minute, but generally the rate is 50 rounds, and if you’re reloading rifle rounds, it’s going to be even less still.
+Experienced reloaders who can crank out 100 handgun loads an hour, but generally the rate is 50 rounds, and if you’re reloading rifle rounds, it’s going to be even less still.
 And every time calibers are changed, the dies must be changed out and adjusted.
 But, like mentioned earlier, the best reloading press for beginners is most often the single stage press.
 It’s a tremendous learning tool and much cheaper than turret and progressive presses.

 The Best Turret Press